-As we evolve from a company primarily involved in research and development to a company also focused on establishing an infrastructure for commercializing Vascepa, we may encounter difficulties in managing our growth and expanding our operations successfully.
+As we continue to evolve from a company primarily involved in research and development to a company also focused on establishing an infrastructure for commercializing Vascepa, we may encounter difficulties in managing our growth and expanding our operations successfully.

-We hired and trained a professional sales force of approximately 275 sales representatives and commenced our commercial launch of Vascepa in the MARINE indication in the United States in early January 2013.
 The process of establishing a commercial infrastructure is difficult, expensive and time-consuming.
-Our October 2013 worldwide reduction in force, which included the termination of approximately 50% of the then-staffed sales force, has made this process more difficult.
+We have a relatively small sales organization consisting of approximately 150 sales professionals, including sales representatives and their managers.
 As our operations expand with the anticipated growth of our product sales, we expect that we will need to manage additional relationships with various collaborative partners, suppliers and other third parties.
 Future growth will impose significant added responsibilities on members of management, including the need to identify, recruit, maintain and integrate additional employees.
 Our future financial performance and our ability to commercialize Vascepa and to compete effectively will depend, in part, on our ability to manage our future growth effectively.
 To that end, we must be able to manage our development efforts effectively, and hire, train, integrate and retain additional management, administrative and sales and marketing personnel.
 We may not be able to accomplish these tasks, and our failure to accomplish any of them could prevent us from successfully growing our company.